obriencj/koji-smoky-dingo/tools/README.md

 installs the RPM should normally be run (and then only if the tarball has been regenerated).
 Old images are discarded when new images are introduced.

+It should be safe to run `podman system prune` every now and then to clean up orphaned layers, as the latest image builds will be safely tagged, eg. ksd-test:centos6 or ksd-test:fedora32

+## Building Individual Containers

+Running `./tools/launch-build.sh` will build and tag each Containerfile in the ./tools directory.
+These files are named with a suffix that indicates their platform, eg. Containerfile.centos6 is for building on CentOS 6.

+You can launch builds for individual platforms by name by specifiying the platform as an argument to the launch-build.sh script.

+`./tools/launch-build.sh centos6` will cause only the
+Containerfile.centos6 to be used, producing an image tagged ksd-test:centos6

+Any invocation of launch-build.sh is reliant on the archive having been created first.
+This can be done by committing your work and running `make archive` in the top project directory.

+A final side-effect of running launch-build.sh is the copying of the SRPM and RPMs to the dist directory.